docker/docs/install/install-csengine.md

 # Manually Install the CS Docker Engine

-This document describes the process of installing the commercially supported Docker engine (CS engine).
-Installing the CS engine is a prerequisite for installing Docker Trusted Registry.
-Use these instructions if you are installing the CS engine on physical or cloud infrastructures.
+This document describes the process of installing the commercially supported Docker Engine (CS Engine).
+Installing the CS Engine is a prerequisite for installing Docker Trusted Registry.
+Use these instructions if you are installing the CS Engine on physical or cloud infrastructures.

-You first install the CS engine before you install Docker Trusted Registry.
+You first install the CS Engine before you install Docker Trusted Registry.
 However, if you are upgrading, you reverse that order and upgrade the Trusted Registry first.
 To upgrade, see the [upgrade documentation](upgrade.md).
-You will need to install the latest version of the CS engine to run with the latest version of the Trusted Registry.
-You will also want to install the CS engine on any clients, especially in your production environment.
+You will need to install the latest version of the CS Engine to run with the latest version of the Trusted Registry.
+You will also want to install the CS Engine on any clients, especially in your production environment.

-If your cloud provider is AWS, you have the option of installing the CS engine using an Amazon Machine Image (AMI).
+If your cloud provider is AWS, you have the option of installing the CS Engine using an Amazon Machine Image (AMI).
 For more information, read the [installation overview](index.md) to understand your options.